lallalamin/Simple-UDP-Chat/README.md

 # Simple UPD Chat

-This is a simple clinet to server chat using UDP
+This is a simple client-to-server chat using UDP